Loading...

 What do you notice?
 Why does this calculation give you the same answer?
 Well, let's look at why that works.

-Well, if we're looking at 68% of 430 pounds, we know that finding percentages of a given amount is like finding a fraction of amount.
+Well, if we're looking at 68% of 430 pounds, we know that finding percentages of a given amount is like finding a fraction of an amount.

-For example, 68% of 430, this is the same as 68 over a hundred of 430.
+For example, 68% of 430, this is the same as 68/100 of 430.

-Now remember when finding fractions of amounts, we use multiplication in the place of the word of.
+Now, remember when finding fractions of amounts, we use multiplication in the place of the word, of.

-So 68% to 430 is the same as 68 over a hundred multiply by 430.
+So, 68% of 430 is the same as 68/100 x 430.

 This must be equivalent to 0.

-68 times 430 since 0.
+68 x 430, since 0.

-68 is the decimal equivalent to 68 over a hundred.
+68 is the decimal equivalent to 68/100.

 So knowing these decimal equivalents allows us to use a multiplier in order to find a percentage of an amount.